Section C. Academic Restructuring

 2) their respective College/School Councils and deans, 3) the Graduate School Council

-or School of University Studies Council, if appropriate, 4) the Academic Council
+or University Studies Council, if appropriate, 4) the Academic Council and provost,

-and provost, and 5) the president.
-Each deliberating body forwards with the proposal
+and 5) the president.
+Each deliberating body forwards with the proposal a report endorsing

-a report endorsing or rejecting the proposal, indicating the degree of support and
+or rejecting the proposal, indicating the degree of support and suggestions, and including

 - The provost reviews the recommendations and associated data, and makes his/her recommendation